GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 Numerous sample inputs and configurations are available in the `examples` subdirectory.

-### Logs
+### Troubleshooting

 If things do not go as expected, consult the contents of the `./logs/` subdirectory.
+Please attach logs when reporting issues to us.

 ## Using